BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Defence
+- [Heroic Defence]

 **OPTIONS**

-- Sting: 5 points
+- Sting - 5 points
-- The One Ring: Free
+- The One Ring - Free

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1)
+- [Throw Stones] (range 8", Strength 1)

 - **Sting** `ACTIVE`

-Elven hand weapon.
+Elven [hand weapon][Hand Weapon].
 Bilbo gains a bonus of +1 to his Strength when making Strikes with Sting.

 - **It has not yet Awoken** `PASSIVE`

-Bilbo ignores Sauron's Will section of the One Ring rules.
+Bilbo ignores Sauron's Will section of [the One Ring][The One Ring] rules.
 If Bilbo if the only model left on his side, he is not removed as a casualty if he is wearing the Ring.

 </div>

 ---
 <div class="unitCard" markdown>

 ### BOFUR THE DWARF [45 POINTS]